Hornby Railways was the leading brand of model railways for many years in the United Kingdom. Its

 anything previously available, both in realistic appearance and engineering.
 The system ran on 3 rail track,

-with shoes on the locos collecting 12 volt current via the centre rail.
-This had many advantages;
+with shoes on the locos collecting the 12 volt DC current via the center rail.
+Advantages of Frank Hornby's pioneering

-simple wiring, good earthing on the two outer rails, a self cleaning pickup and strong track which
+product included simple wiring, good earthing on the two outer rails, a self-cleaning pickup and strong track which

-The range expanded quickly.
-Both clockwork and electric sets were available before the Second World War,
+The Dublo range expanded quickly.
+More rolling stock and accessories were available before the Second World War.
+Locos

 locomotive in the liveries of the ‘big four’ companies of the time (GWR, LMS, LNER and SR).